kevinfiol/haaku/README.md

 };
 ```

 We can use `from` or `merge` to produce a new object whilst leaving the original object intact.
-Both examples below are functionally equivalent.
+Both examples below are practically equivalent.

-### `from`

 ```js
 import { from } from 'haaku';